SteveHawk/Simple-Terminal-Animation/README.md

 # Simple Terminal Animation

-Simple terminal animation (for celebrating your friend's birthday).
+Simple terminal animation (for celebrating your friend's birthday) using only a bash script.

 For documents & explanations in Chinese, see my blog post [here](https://stevehawk.tk/posts/).

 ## What’s the idea?